 So many evaluation methods and procedures are developed to measure—this may come as a shock—measurable things.
 Things that can be counted, quantified, observed.
 But do we really believe that the most important components of education are all objectively observable?
 Can we count joy?
 Can we calculate passionate involvement in a subject?

 It affects people.

-I wonder how many gifted children have been significantly hurt by imperfect evaluations (or, for that matter, even by perfect evaluations, which hurt their feelings even though true).
+I wonder how many gifted children have been significantly hurt by imperfect evaluations (or, for that matter, even by perfect evaluations that hurt their feelings even though true).
 How many children have just stopped doing something, stopped trying, stopped going to show the teacher things, stopped believing in a dream?
 How many teachers of gifted children have stopped taking the risk of excellence and originality because the evaluation instrument demanded conformity?

-As a classroom teacher, I always tended to have high standards, and give enormous assignments and challenges, but to be generous about grading.
+As a classroom teacher, I always tended to have high standards, and to give enormous assignments and challenges, but to be generous about grading.
 I was muy generoso, one of my students said.
-I think, deep down, the generosity was based partly on appreciation and admiration of the work students were doing, but also on deep concerns about the reliability and validity of evaluation.
-Does anyone really know enough to know first, what to evaluate, and second, how to do it?
+I think, deep down, the generosity was based partly on appreciation and admiration of the work the students were doing, but also on deep concerns about the reliability and validity of evaluation.
+Does anyone really know enough to know, first, what to evaluate, and second, how to do it?
 I think profound questions are unanswered.

 And yet—here’s the thing—we have to.
-We have to and so we must, but with a heart full of concern for every student and teacher and administrator whose work will come under inspection and review.
+We have to, and so we must, but with a heart full of concern for every student and teacher and administrator whose work will come under inspection and review.